 Imagine a typical Learning Commons (what we used to call a “school”).
 It serves about 100 students, ages 5 to 19.
 The structure looks radically different from the Prussian assembly line:

-Ages 5-12 (The Foundation): Focus on emotional intelligence, collaboration, creativity, and foundational literacy/numeracy.
-AI tutors handle personalized academic content.
-Human mentors—many of them parents earning Impact for their time—focus on the human stuff: conflict resolution, group projects, physical play.
+Ages 5-12 (The Foundation Years): Focus on emotional intelligence, collaboration, creativity, and foundational literacy/numeracy.
+AI tutors handle personalized academic content—each child learns at their own pace.
+Human mentors—many of them parents earning Impact (the contribution-based currency that replaces money for many purposes) for their time—focus on the human stuff: conflict resolution, group projects, physical play.
 The goal isn’t “college readiness.”
 The goal is “ready to function as a member of a community.”

 - The Green Guild: Working in vertical farms, learning where food comes from, understanding ecological systems through hands-on cultivation.